 'Sarah Harding's death has rocked the secondary breast cancer community' - says terminally ill patient from Edinburgh

+'Sarah Harding's death has rocked the secondary breast cancer community' - says incurable cancer patient from Edinburgh

-A terminally ill patient has blasted British media’s “harmful” and “incorrect” coverage of secondary breast cancer (SBC) following the death of Sarah Harding.
+A cancer patient has blasted British media’s “harmful” and “incorrect” coverage of secondary breast cancer (SBC) following the death of Sarah Harding.

 Let us know what you think and join the conversation at the bottom of this article.